vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 fame, long life, kingdom and health.
 Kukkuti-markaṭivrata-on Bh. śu.
 7; tithi; for one year on each

-saptami, whether of bright or dark half; on 8th dinner to brāhmaṇas consisting of sesame cake and rice and jaggery; worship of Siva with Ambikā drawn in a circle; describedList of vratas
+saptami, whether of bright or dark half; on 8th dinner to brāhmaṇas consisting of sesame cake and rice and jaggery; worship of Śiva with Ambikā drawn in a circle; describedList of vratas

 287